 Generally speaking, dew points below 50°F will feel a bit dry to some people, but comfortable to people accustomed to dry conditions; dew points from 50°F to 68°F are fairly comfortable to most people, and dew points above 68°F are increasingly uncomfortable, becoming oppressive around 77°F.

-To take some examples, and basing our categorization on the daily high dew point in the last 12 months, January had no dry days, no comfortable days, and 31 humid days; April had no dry days, no comfortable days, and 28 humid days; July had no dry days, no comfortable days, and 31 humid days; and October had no dry days, no comfortable days, and 31 humid days.
+To take some examples, and basing our categorization on the daily high dew point in 2013, January had no dry days, no comfortable days, and 31 humid days; April had no dry days, no comfortable days, and 28 humid days; July had no dry days, no comfortable days, and 31 humid days; and October had no dry days, no comfortable days, and 31 humid days.

 The highest sustained wind speed was 129 mph, occurring on August 22; the highest daily mean wind speed was 26 mph (April 15); and the highest wind gust speed was 37 mph (June 18).